Webhooks

 The page lists all your webhooks and has a button for adding a new webhook.

-Click on the Connect button next to Webhooks, fill the webhook details for display name choose the events you want to subscribe to.
+Click the Connect button next to Webhooks.
+Fill in the webhook details for display name choose the events you want to subscribe to.

 Enter the URL at which you will receive the webhook data.
-The URL acts like an address that Frontegg can send a JSON message to when the assigned events happen.
+The URL acts like an address that where Frontegg sends a JSON message to when the assigned event occurs.

 Here is an example of the structure and content of the JSON.